Meet the We R H.O.P.E. Family

 Sean Perry — Founder and President

 Sean Perry has two decades of coaching experience and working with youth.
 He ran two residential treatment centers for mental health and observed firsthand that mental health care was supporting “the haves” rather than the “have nots” more than anyone would like to admit.
 The lack of equality in mental health support services pushed Sean to create We R H.O.P.E.
 Inc. We R H.O.P.E. hopes to create change in mental health by bringing mental health support at a much younger age and breaking the stigma of mental illness at the school and community level.
 Sean is the President and Co-Founder of We R H.O.P.E.
 Sean is a certified Life Coach, Cognitive Behavioral Coach, Nonviolent Crisis Intervention Specialist/Instructor, certified in Childhood Trauma, Exposure Response Prevention Specialist, Signs of Suicide Prevention trainer, trained in collaborative problem solving, international trainer in Emotional CPR, and one of the curriculum writers and trainers for Youth Emotional CPR and the first to bring youth eCPR to a school setting.
+Sean sits on the Board of Directors for the National Empowerment Center (NEC) and the New England Mental Health Technology Transfer Center Network (MHTTC).

 James Reinstein – Founder and Vice President